SemanticControlEncoding/sce/README.md

 You are looking at a **working draft of a standard**.

 If this resonates — help shape it.
+More information is available [online](https://semanticencoding.github.io/sce) and at our [repository](https://github.com/SemanticEncoding/sce).